Hilton Mudariki

 Kudakwashe Hilton Davies Mudariki (born 8 April 1992 in Harare Zimbabwe) is a Zimbabwe Rugby Union player for the Zimbabwe National Rugby team (The Sables) and the Zimbabwe National 7s team (The Cheetahs).
 He plays Scrumhalf.

 Early life

-Educated at The Heritage and St John’s Prep then at Michaelhouse in Natal, where he played for their First XV side in 2009 and 2010.
+Educated at The Heritage and St John’s Prep then at Michaelhouse in KwaZulu-Natal, where he played for their First XV side in 2009 and 2010.

-He represented Natal at the Under 18 Craven Week where he signed a contract with Western Province.
+He represented the Sharks at the Under 18 Craven Week where he signed a contract with Western Province.
 In 2011 he represented Western Province in the Under 19 Currie Cup.

 Rugby career

 He represented Zimbabwe Under 20 in the Junior World Trophy in Georgia.

 In 2013 made his debut for The Sables vs Namibia in Windhoek and also made his HSBC World Series debut in the Port Elizabeth 7s the same year.